 When the priority parameter has an integer value, it is used in the TID subfields that appear in certain frames that are used to deliver and to control the delivery of QoS data across the WM.

-Priority parameter and TID subfield values 0 to 7 are interpreted as UPs for the MSDUs.
+Priority parameter and TID subfield values 0 to 7 are interpreted as UPs for the MSDUs if there are no TSPECs defined for which the TSID value of the TPSEC is equal to this Priority parameter/TID value.
 Outgoing MSDUs with UP values 0 to 7 are handled by MAC entities at STAs in accordance with the UP.

-Priority parameter and TID subfield values 8 to 15 specify TIDs that are also TS identifiers (TSIDs) and select the TSPEC for the TS designated by the TID.
-Outgoing MSDUs with priority parameter values 8 to 15 are handled by MAC entities at STAs in accordance with the UP value determined from the UP subfield as well as other parameter values in the selected TSPEC.
+Priority parameter and TID subfield values 0 to 15 specify TIDs that are also TS identifiers (TSIDs) and select the TSPEC for the TS designated by the TID.
+Outgoing MSDUs with priority parameter values 0 to 15 are handled by MAC entities at STAs in accordance with the UP value determined from the UP subfield as well as other parameter values in the selected TSPEC.
 When an MSDU arrives with a priority value between 8 and 15 and for which there is no TSPEC defined, then the MSDU shall be sent with priority parameter set to 0.